monsoonmaelstrom/book2/book2.md

 I knock, and it’s only moments before I hear footsteps.
 Alex throws open the door, looking disappointed when he sees it’s me.

 “Expecting someone else?”
-I ask.
+I inquire.

 “Davy’s been gone since early this morning.
 He left to go to the market, and hasn’t been back since.”

 I sigh.
 “Let’s go inside.”

 “You know something?”
-Alex asks, and I hear the worry edging into his voice.
+Alex demands, and I hear the worry edging into his voice.

-“Inside,” I say again, more firmly.
+“Inside,” I repeat more firmly.

 “What do you know?”
-Alex questions when we’ve reached the top of the staircase.
+Alex questions, when we’ve reached the top of the staircase.

-“Sit,” I tell him, waiting until he complies.
+“Sit,” I order, waiting until he complies.
 “What was with the bronze statue the other day?”

-“What?”
+“What?” he responds, confused.

 “At your mom’s.
 You were messing around with stuff on the bookshelves.
 Then you took a bronze statue, and brought it over to the table, and set it there.
 Why?”

 “I don’t know.
-Who cares?”
+Who cares?” he snaps.

 “Why, Alex?”